-Look at all the fairy house cakes!
-Theses little houses have been so popular.
-This time we were making them at Helena’s party.
+Here we are at Helena’s party.
 The girls were very excited.
-Each child started with their own 5 inch round cake.
-2 hours later, we had this lovely collection of bright and happy fairy house cakes.
+Look at all the lovely designs.
 There are little rabbits hiding in the gardens, birds hang out on the roof.
 Magic mushrooms have started popping up all over the place.
 There are tree and flowers and decorations on the windows.

 The children enjoy this cake decorating class so much, as they get to add their own creative finishing touches.
 They also learn a lot making these houses.
 How to cover a cake.
 How to make a magic mushroom roof.
 Windows, door and all the other special touches.
 They get to use rollers, cutters, texture plates and anything else they like to do with.
 The parties are very social and fun.
 A very popular party activity for those turning 10!

 All the cakes turned out great.
 I especially like the multi-coloured magic mushrooms.
 If you look closely, you will see there are little rabbits hiding in the gardens, birds hang out on the roof.
 There are trees and flowers.
 The windows have all been decorated.
 Each child got to create their own special touches, using different colours of fondant icing from their icing packs.
 Another successful party and more pretty houses to share..